-Just like traditional strains, autoflowers plants also follows the specific growth stages but only for a shorter time.
-Instead of waiting almost a year before harvest, in a span of two to three months, the autoflower marijuana plants are healthy and ready.
+Just like traditional strains, autoflower plants also follow the specific growth stages but only for a shorter time.
+Instead of waiting for almost a year before the harvest, in a span of two to three months, the autoflower marijuana plants are healthy and ready.
 That is why many growers are encouraged to grow autoflowers even when they cost higher than the traditional ones.
-Growing autoflower strains is not different than growing all other strains available.
+Growing autoflower strains is not different from growing all other strains available.
 It still needs the same care, attention, and nutrients.
-It is in the knowledge of the time frame of the growth stage will it makes all the difference.
+It is in the knowledge of the time frame of the growth stage that will make all the difference.
 Thus, the first step on how to tell when autoflower is flowering is when a grower knows the autoflower growing process.

 Life growth Stages of an Autoflower

-Before a grower knows how to tell when autoflower is flowering, one must be an expert in knowing the basic life stages and marijuana plant proper care and attention.
-With those things combines, the grower will have an easy way on how to tell when autoflower is flowering.
-It might be a little discouraging when failing the first time, but even pro growers started at the button without knowing all the basics too.
+Before a grower knows how to tell when an autoflower is flowering, one must be an expert in knowing the basic life stages and marijuana plant proper care and attention.
+With those things combined, the grower will have an easy way to tell when autoflower is flowering.
+It might be a little discouraging when failing the first time, but even pro growers started at the bottom without knowing all the basics.
 So, the beginner grower must be open to multiple mistakes and strive to learn more through researching and seeking help if possible.

 Before learning how to tell when autoflower is flowering, a grower must first grow autoflower seeds.
 The first part is generally called germination in the field of agriculture.
 To get the best yield possible, make sure the ones planted are of excellent quality.
 Buying seeds through a legit distributor will help lessen the anxiety of getting bad and damaged seeds.
 There are different ways to germinate the seed.

 One easy way is to directly plant the seeds into the nutrient-filled soil and let them grow there.
 This is the most convenient thing to do that works all the time.
 However, some growers also choose to soak the seeds first in water for almost twenty-four hours.
-After soaking, the seeds are transported to a wet paper towel and are stocked in a locked plastic bag for one to two days until the roots start to grow, and plants are ready for planting.
+After soaking, the seeds are moved on a wet paper towel and are stocked in a locked plastic bag for one to two days until the roots start to grow and plants are ready for planting.

 The next life stage of the autoflower plant is the seedling part.
-Once the seeds are transferred or buried safely in the soil, nature will do it wonder and let the seed grow into a seedling or a small plant with more or less two leaves.
+Once the seeds are transferred or buried safely in the soil, nature will do wonders and let the seed grow into a seedling or a small plant with more or less two leaves.
 There is no need to rush the seedling growth of the plant.
 Just let it sprout in its own time and effort.
 Messing with the plant’s natural growth may lead to damages that could lead to any irregularities for the next stages.
 Make sure the soil’s pH balance is adjusted to the preferred or needed range.
-To do this, there are different organic nutrients available in the market, but since this is just the seedling part, avoid overdoing the process.
+There are different organic nutrients available in the market, but since this is just the seedling part, avoid overdoing the process.

-Preflowers of a female plant looks like a small bud with white hairs.
+Pre-flowers of a female plant look like a small bud with white hairs.
 The white hair is a pistil, and this will get in contact with the pollen from a male plant in order to germinate seeds.
-Preflowering stage is easy to identify.
+The pre-flowering stage is easy to identify.
 In this stage, a lot of leaves are already growing.
 The plant is in full force in growing fast, so the nutrients must be enough.
 The pre-flowering part is usually called the vegetative stage, where the growth of the marijuana plant is very crucial.
-The vegetative stage will decide the quality of yield the grower will get.
+The vegetative stage will decide the quality of yield the growers will get.

 How to tell when autoflower is flowering – What to do?

-How to tell when autoflower is flowering is easy once the preflowers developed, and it is easier to know the gender of the plant.
-From the first day of the preflower stage, it will take a month or two before the harvest, so the needed nutrients and care must always be present.
+Telling when autoflower is flowering is easy once the pre-flowers developed, and it is easier to know the gender of the plant.
+From the first day of the pre-flower stage, it will take a month or two before the harvest, so the needed nutrients and care must always be present.
 Continue giving the essential water and nutrients, but be careful not to overdo it.

-Having the autoflower to start flowering is part of the process.
+Having the autoflower start flowering is part of the process.
 It means that the plant’s initial care and nutrients worked, so it is now bound to the final steps, which are maturing and getting ready for harvest.
-This is very important since knowing how to tell when autoflower is flowering will tell the grower on what to expect from the plant.
-These important features allow the grower to know the gender of the plants, and what else could be done in order to make it grow sturdier and healthier.
+This is very important since knowing how to tell when autoflower is flowering will also tell the growers what to expect from the plant.
+These important features allow the growers to know the gender of the plants and what else could be done in order to make them grow sturdier and healthier.

 Thus, when a grower learns how to tell when autoflower is flowering, the grower is attentive and meticulous to the growing process of the plant.
-Since this is also one of the most crucial parts, knowing when these would happen to allow the grower the time to prepare for the necessary things needed, such as airflow, nutrients, and good light.
+Since this is also one of the most crucial parts, knowing when these would happen will allow the growers to prepare for the necessary things needed, such as airflow, nutrients, and good light.
 Now, knowing how to tell when autoflower is flowering is as easy as knowing the basic steps of marijuana breeding and cultivating.